 There is no tire industry limit to the number of puncture repairs that may be performed in standard passenger, LT, medium or heavy truck tires.
 Multiple repairs may be performed so long as the injuries are far enough apart that the repair units will not overlap and they are offset so that the injuries are not damaging the same body plies in a radial tire.
 In a bias tire, the injuries must be limited to one per quadrant.
-When repairing high-performance tires with speed ratings of H or higher, or run-flat tires, Tech does place a limit of one repair on the tire.
+When repairing high-performance tires with speed ratings of H or higher, or run-flat tires, check with tire manufacturer for guidelines.